Henry Watkins Allen: Civil War

+Governorship of Louisiana

+Allen ran for governor in fall of 1863 after Governor Moore chose not to seek a second term.
+He ran unopposed and was inaugurated at the Shreveport Court House on January 25, 1864.
+One of his first acts was to open a trade route through Texas to Mexico in order to bypass the Union blockade.
+Through this route he exported cotton and sugar and imported medicine, clothing, dry goods, and other necessities.
+He established a unified currency and state run stores for citizens to purchase basic supplies at low cost.
+Allen also ordered a mineral survey of the state, but when the findings showed the Confederate areas of Louisiana were lacking in resources, he purchased a major share in the ironworks in Davis County, Texas.
+Allen established a state factory to produce cotton cloth, a commodity needed by both civilians and the military, and set up factories in Shreveport and Minden to produce low cost medicine.

+Allen raised two battalions of Louisiana militia and sent them to assist the Army of Western Louisiana in their successful repulsion of Union forces in the Red River Campaign.
+He initially wanted to continue fighting after hearing of General Robert E. Lee's surrender, but Louisiana surrendered a month later.
+Fearing execution, Allen fled to Mexico and urged civilians to "submit to the inevitable" and comply with the Union in his farewell address.

 After the Civil War

-Parts of Allen's Allendale Plantation in Port Allen, Louisiana had burned down, including the Allendale sugar mill during the American Civil War (1861–1865).
+Parts of Allen's Allendale Plantation in Port Allen, Louisiana had burned down, including the Allendale sugar mill, during the American Civil War (1861–1865).

 As the Union army forces started taking over Confederate Louisiana, military authorities declared Governor Allen an outlaw, punishable by death upon his capture.
 Historian John D. Winters, known for romanticizing the Confederacy and denigrating African Americans, wrote about Allen's leaving Louisiana to take refuge in Mexico:

 With the Confederacy's end, James Madison Wells, who had been governor of Union-controlled Louisiana, became governor of the entire state.
-Allen moved to Mexico City and edited the Mexico Times, an English language newspaper.
+Allen moved to Mexico City and edited the Mexico Times, an English-language newspaper.
 In November 1865, a special election was held under the Reconstruction government, with Allen (already in Mexico) defeated by Wells, with 5,497 votes to Wells' 22,312.